-Elders determine which, among the obedient, Biblical options, most effectively and efficiently accomplishes the most good among the choices in any given decision.
+Elders determine which, among the obedient, biblical options, most effectively and efficiently accomplishes the most good in any given decision.
 It is “unprofitable” to get mad because an eldership makes a decision that’s a judgment call —for those are the very decisions for which they’ve been appointed.
 Let’s give them the benefit of the doubt.
 Let’s give them double honor.
 In fact, let’s prepare to give an answer to their critics by considering for a moment what might be the best answer when someone starts mumbling an unfounded accusation against an elder.
 Perhaps a soft, smiling “I believe he’s doing the very best he can” or a gentle whisper of “I don’t really consider that any of my business” or a quiet “That seems to me quite out of character, given his history”.

 Let’s be nice to our elders.